redsymbol/genstatic/README.txt

 year of the copyright date in all their footers, by making a minor change to one file.

-It's also proved EXTREMELY useful when, as a web designer, you are serving a client who hands you a very messy folder of static files for their existing website.
+It's also proven EXTREMELY useful when, as a web designer, you are serving a client who hands you a very messy folder of static files for their existing website.
 You can use genstatic to bring order to that chaos, and modify them with much less time and duplication of your